gzzymtjc1499/PredictPerformance/Simulation/README.md

 **Run the simulation**
 1. Run `DataGeneration.R` to generate the simulated dataset.
-The dataset we used is too large to upload here.
-They could be requested to the authors.
+The dataset we used can be seen from the `DATA` folder.
 2. Run `Combined_Loop.R` to run the simulation for multiple times.